gecche/laravel-multidomain/README.md

  including the standard `.env` one.
  The list of domains to be updated is maintained in the `domain.php` config file.
  The `domain:add` and the `domain:remove` add and remove respectively an entry in the `domains` array in this file.
+E.g.:

 ```
 php artisan domain:update_env --domain_values='{"TOM_DRIVER":"TOMMY"}'
 ```

+adds the line `TOM_DRIVER=TOMMY` to all the found environment files.

 #### Further information
 At run-time, the current HTTP domain is maintained in the laravel container and can be accessed by its `domain()` method added by this package.